General Health and Safety FAQs

 Q. What coverage do we have for Scouts during Scouting activities?

-A. Please review the Insurance Coverage alert that was updated in December 2011.
+A. Please review the Insurance Coverage alert that is updated from time to time.
 Another resource to review is the Insurance section of the Guide to Safe Scouting.

 Q. Do you need to travel in uniform to be covered by BSA insurance?

 A. Wearing a uniform is not required to be covered by BSA insurance.
 The requirement is that the youth and adults be engaged in an official Scouting activity.
 Scouting units, volunteer Scouters, and chartered organizations are covered by the BSA’s comprehensive general liability insurance.
 While your automobile insurance is primary, the BSA’s comprehensive general liability insurance provides secondary or excess insurance.
 Check the Bryan on Scouting blog for more information.